 You can teach your kids which household items/containers can be recycled.
 Show them how to rinse out and recycle different materials.

 Recycling shouldn’t have to be boring for your kids either.
 You can turn it into a game, by having a friendly competition of who can recycle the most for a week.
-Additionally, you can work together as a family to see if you can find ways to reduce the amount of trash you have each week by using greener alternatives to the type of things you’re tossing out.
+Additionally, you can work together as a family to see if you can find ways to by using greener alternatives to the type of things you’re tossing out.

 9.)
 Help your kids develop the habit of making thorough use of everything they have.